zzt108/vectool/README.md

-## VecTool
+## VecTool...
 VecTool is a C# based desktop application designed to streamline the process of managing and exporting code projects for use with Large Language Models (LLMs).
-While it originally focused on OpenAI vector stores, its most valuable features now are the ability to export entire projects to single files digestable efficiently by AI and generate AI-ready output of git changes for generating commit comments with AI.
+While it originally focused on OpenAI vector stores, its most valuable features now are the ability to export entire projects to single files digestible efficiently by AI and generate AI-ready output of git changes for generating commit comments with AI.

 ### Key Features